OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

     Users should not have to ask permission to copy and use the taxonomy, nor should they be bound by terms of use that interfere with further reuse.

-[would this be a place to 'highlight' transparency as theme or goal? - not just taxa, but process - NMF]
+An additional goal is that the process is reproducible and transparent - given the inputs, we can both re-generate the taxonomy and see sufficient detail in the output to understand the source of the information in the taxonomy.

-No single available taxonomic source meets all five requirements.
+No single available taxonomic source meets all requirements.
 The NCBI taxonomy has good coverage of OTUs, provides a rich source of phyogenetically informed higher taxa, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank (about